erundeddu/self_driving_cars/README.md

-# Lane following and obstace-avoiding autonomous vehicle
+# Self driving car simulation

-This repo contains code to drive a Toyota Prius autonomously given the lanes detected in the image from the car's front camera.
+This repo contains code to drive a Toyota Prius autonomously using the lanes and stop markers detected in the image from the car's front camera, stopping if obstacles are detected, and navigating to a user-set goal.

 ## Setup